influxdata/docs-v2/content/influxdb/v2.1/reference/glossary.md

 ### technical preview

-A feature release with the intention of gathering feedback from customers and the InfluxDB community about the new feature.
-Send feedback to InfluxData via
-[Community Slack](https://influxcommunity.slack.com/) or our [Community Site](https://community.influxdata.com/).
+A new feature released to gather feedback from customers and the InfluxDB community.
+Send feedback to InfluxData via [Community Slack](https://influxcommunity.slack.com/) or our [Community Site](https://community.influxdata.com/).

 ### TSI (Time Series Index)